The Hub

 Staff

-Kris Hazel - HLTA
+Kris Hazel - Inclusion Hub Deputy Lead and HLTA

 I joined Bincombe Valley in October 2023.
 I have worked at a local primary school in various roles.
 I have supported children with additional needs as a TA and as a HLTA.
 I have experience supporting children 1:1, in small groups and teaching whole class groups.